markthitrin/chapel-blog/content/posts/transformer-from-scratch-part2/index.md

 ### Introduction

-This is the second part of this series.
+his is the second part of the series.
 If you're just joining us, you may want to check out the previous part, where we explored the experimental methodology and the first test, Small-Size Model on a Single Thread.
-In this part, we focus on the second, Full-Size Model on Single and Multiple Threads, and discuss the productivity of Chapel in developing this project.
+In this part, we focus on the second test, Full-Size Model on Single and Multiple Threads, and discuss the productivity of Chapel in developing this project.

 ### Full-Size Model on Single and Multiple Threads